Michel Pavon: Playing career

 Pavon was born in La Ciotat, Bouches-du-Rhône (in the Marseille region) to a Spanish father, Pépito Pavon, who was also a footballer, and a French mother, and started his professional football career with Toulouse FC, playing his first Ligue 1 match on 7 November 1986 against Paris Saint-Germain FC (3–2 away win on the day of his 18th birthday).
 During his long period at Toulouse he was selected for the France under-21 team, and had a successful last season scoring seven goals.

 In 1994, Pavon moved to Montpellier HSC on a two-year contract.
 When it expired he signed with FC Girondins de Bordeaux, where he garnered a firm fan base due to his enthusiastic play and hard work.
 He became captain of the side within a short period, helping them reach the 1997 and 1998 League Cup finals and also winning the top division title in 1999.

 In his last years with Bordeaux, it was rumoured that Pavon would move to Olympique de Marseille – although raised in that area, he gave his heart to Bordeaux and ignored the rumours, playing his last match on 26 August 2000 against RC Lens.
 After four successful seasons he finally left the Girondins to play in his father's native country, signing a three-year contract with Real Betis in Segunda División; after only ten matches to help the Andalusians win promotion to La Liga, he decided to retire at the age of 32 after suffering a serious injury.

 Coaching career

 On 24 October 2003, Pavon became head coach at Bordeaux after replacing the dismissed Élie Baup, earning a two-year extension at the season's end.
 In 2004–05, he suffered from a heart problem which caused him to miss the last three games of the campaign, and president Jean-Louis Triaud announced in June 2005 that the manager was standing down; he continued his work at the club in a scouting function, as Ricardo Gomes took charge.

 In late May 2010, Pavon returned again to Bordeaux, being named newly appointed coach Jean Tigana's assistant.
 In February of the following year, he left his post.

 Pavon worked in lower league and amateur football in the following years, being in charge of ES Blanquefort and FC Libourne.

+Personal life

+Pavon is the father of professional golfer Matthieu Pavon.